TLS section can be omitted entirely - agent auto-generates self-signed certs

 Certificate Requirements

-Important: Muti Metroo only accepts EC (Elliptic Curve) certificates.
+Important: When providing your own certificates, Muti Metroo only accepts EC (Elliptic Curve) certificates.
 RSA certificates are not supported for the mesh CA and agent certificates.

 The only exception is when connecting through a WebSocket proxy to an external server - in this case, the external server may use any certificate type since mTLS is not available through proxies.